MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/index.md

 ## Definition of done

-The preparation discipline is typically completed when the following are true:
+The preparation phase is considered complete when:

-- **Business readiness:** Roles, responsibilities, and expectations are defined and agreed upon, the migration backlog review is complete, the necessary skills are in place, and the partnership options are evaluated.
+- **Business readiness**: Roles, responsibilities, and expectations have been defined and agreed upon; the migration backlog review is complete; the necessary skills are in place; and partnership options have been evaluated.
-- **Technical readiness:** A landing zone is in place on the cloud hosting provider, and you have evaluated the required migration tools.
+- **Technical readiness**: A landing zone has been established and prepared for migration on the cloud hosting provider, and the required migration tools have been evaluated.

-The remaining articles in this section will guide you through a successful preparation.
+The following articles in this section will guide you towards a successful preparation process.

 ## Next steps